 Set sail on a vacation aboard Celebrity Infinity® and discover an unforgettable journey to the most exciting destinations in the world.
 Relax and feel at home in luxurious accommodations that include Concierge Class and our spa-inspired AquaClass® with exclusive clean cuisine dining at Blu.
 And, guests of The Retreat® experience the ultimate in luxury, which includes exclusive private restaurant dining and 24/7 lounge.
 Wine and dine in restaurants and lounges like Tuscan Grill, as well as the main dining room, Oceanview Café and Rendezvous Lounge.
 Plus, there’s Le Petit Chef for a one-of-a-kind entertainment and dining experience.
 Invigorate your senses in The Spa which features incredible treatments and therapies.
 Enjoy shopping at fantastic retail boutiques.
 Unwind and recharge aboard Celebrity Infinity® and we’ll take care of every detail, so all you have to do is enjoy your vacation.

-- 14 night cruise aboard Celebrity Eclipse
+- 14 night cruise aboard Celebrity Infinity

 Important safety information to communicate, since Celebrity Cruises will be sailing into polar waters.
 Although the weather is generally mild this time of year, there is a potential for cold conditions in this region.
 So, they recommend bringing some warm clothing, accessories, and footwear, appropriate for winter.